M (2018 Finnish film)

 M is a 2018 Finnish experimental film directed by Anna Eriksson.
 It was screened in the Venice International Film Critics' Week section at the Venice Film Festival.
 The film is loosely inspired by the last days of Marilyn Monroe.

+Plot summary

+M reimagines Marilyn Monroe’s final days through dreamlike, unsettling imagery, blending reality with nightmares to portray her fear, vulnerability and emotional collapse.